byzyworks/tridymake-mscs-edition/README.md

 The right-hand side of `@as` is used to provide tags used in defining a new module with `@new`, or re-defining an existing module with `@set` or `@put`, whereby multiple tags are provided in a whitespace-delimited fashion.
 Any tags defined using `@as` do not affect the module's type specifier, in which `@of` would need to be paired with it.

-Tags are one of the important features of Tridy used to identify how TridyDB can address the module.
+Tags are one of the important features of Tridy used to identify how Tridymake can address the module.
 In contrast, the type specifier is meant to provide addressing at the application-level.

 ```
 @new @as a b c d;